List of Funded Mental Health Startups (2025)

 Your messaging should acknowledge these challenges and position your solution as both effective and ethical.

-10. Can I get updates every time a mental healthcare startup raises funding?
+10. Can I get updates every time a mental health startup raises funding?

 Yes.
 Fundraise Insider offers weekly email updates with the latest funded startups, including mental health companies, along with C-suite contact information so you can reach the right people at the right time.